actions-on-google/actionssdk-say-number-nodejs/README.md

  1. Preview the action using the gactions CLI: ./gactions preview --invocation_name "hello action" --preview_mins 1234
  1. Use the gactions simulator to test the action (try "talk to hello action"): ./gactions simulate

+For more detailed information on deployment, see the [documentation](https://developers.google.com/actions/samples/).

 ## References and How to report bugs
 * Actions on Google documentation: [https://developers.google.com/actions/](https://developers.google.com/actions/).
 * If you find any issues, please open a bug here on GitHub.